alanszuster/alanszuster.page/README.md

 ## Google Analytics Configuration

+### Visitor Counter Configuration

+The site includes a visitor counter powered by CountAPI:

-To set up the visitor counter with Google Analytics:
+1. The counter is already set up with namespace key 'alanszuster-portfolio'
+2. It tracks both total visits and daily visits
+3. Each visitor is counted once per browser session
+4. No additional setup is needed - the counter works out of the box

+For Google Analytics setup:

-1. Create a Google Analytics account at https://analytics.google.com/
+1. Create a Google Analytics account at [https://analytics.google.com/](https://analytics.google.com/)
 2. Create a new property and get your measurement ID (format: G-XXXXXXXXXX)
 3. Replace the placeholder `G-MEASUREMENT_ID` in `templates/base.html` with your actual measurement ID
-4. The visitor counter will now track using Google Analytics data

-Note: The counter on the page uses localStorage to provide immediate visual feedback, while actual analytics data is collected by Google Analytics.

 ## Author